artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 categories: [pairing, culture]
 ---

 Why pair program?
-As new engineers join Artsy we've been experimenting with different programming cultures - Yuki came from Pivotal Labs where they have a strong pair programming culture and introduced it at Artsy - it's been about a year and a half and we're all really loving the changes he's introduced.
+As new engineers join Artsy, we've been experimenting with different programming cultures - Yuki came from Pivotal Labs where they have a strong pair programming culture and introduced it at Artsy - it's been about a year and a half and we're all really loving the changes he's introduced.